Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-use-css-vars.md

 </div>
 ```

-And then for the CSS we can do the following:
+And then, for the CSS, we can do the following:

 ```css
 :root {